-- Cleaning a metallic sample using solvents to remove any environmental contamination, then polishing the sample to ensure it is macroscopically flat
+- Cleaning a metallic sample using solvents to remove any environmental contamination, then polishing the sample to ensure it is macroscopically flat.

-- Immobilizing a biological macromolecule on a substrate, using a self-assembled monolayer of functionalized alkanethiols on gold
+- Immobilizing a biological macromolecule on a substrate, using a self-assembled monolayer of functionalized alkanethiols on gold.

 - Loading the sample into the environmental chamber, using an established procedure that will prevent contamination of the chamber.

 - Performing additional in situ cleaning or preparation.
-For some kinds of analysis, additional steps, for example sputter-cleaning and/or annealing will be required.
+For some kinds of analysis, additional steps, for example, sputter-cleaning and/or annealing will be required.
 These techniques are used to generate a clean and flat surface.

 - Positioning the sample.
-Before being able to scan, the specimen and probe must be positioned close to one another, and the location in the x-y plane set by the operator.
+Before being able to scan, the specimen and probe must be positioned close to one another, and the location in the x-y plane is set by the operator.